stella-project/stella-documentation/docs/developer/communication.md

 | **SESSION_EXPIRATION** | Time (in seconds) after which a session is considered expired | Numeric (seconds) |
 | **SESSION_KILL**       | Optional hard timeout for incomplete sessions; triggers cleanup of partial data from STELLA App | Numeric (seconds), optional |
 | **DELETE_SENT_SESSION**| Deletes local data after successful transfer                  | Enabled → Local copy removed |

+## Feedback Handling

++ Queries without any associated feedback are **not** sent from the STELLA App to the STELLA Server.

++ By default, each ranking or recommendation stored in the STELLA App database contains **three entries**, but only the **interleaved ranking** is transmitted to the server.